 Depending on the car and the manufacturer, the engine under the hood varies.

 A NASCAR engine is the most expensive part of the car and requires the most attention.
-Many of the top racing teams in the league build and customize their own engines which can take more than 100 hours to complete.
+Many of the top racing teams in the league tune and customize their own engines, which can take more than 100 hours to complete.
 NASCAR teams lease engines from the manufacturers, who constantly maintain and replace them, sometimes using multiple engines in a single car during a race weekend.
 The cost to lease engines for a NASCAR Cup Series car exceeds $2 million per season.
 This large-scale production helps to support the team’s many drivers so that they can use a new engine for each race.

 While NASCAR engines typically fall within a given price range, the engines are unique to each car based on the manufacturer and parts used in production.
-Some of the top producers of NASCAR engines include Toyota Racing Development, Earnhardt Childress Racing, Hendrick Motorsports, and Roush Yates Racing.
-While many of the larger teams produce their engines in-house, other teams choose to outsource the production of their engines.
+Some of the top tuners of NASCAR engines include Toyota Racing Development, Earnhardt Childress Racing, Hendrick Motorsports, and Roush Yates Racing.
+While many of the larger teams tune their engines in-house, other teams choose to outsource the tuning of their engines.
 Regardless of who does the tuning, all NASCAR engines are built by one of three manufacturers: Ford, Chevrolet, or Toyota.

 As technology evolves, there has been a push for hybrid engines in NASCAR.
-The engines will include the traditional aspects of the engine along with an electric component.
-Manufacturers believe that the engines will sound the same as the current engines and do not think the horsepower will be reduced due to the structural change.
+The engines will potentially include an internal combustion component as well as an electric power plant.
+Manufacturers believe that these engines will sound the same as the current engines and do not think the horsepower will be reduced due to the structural change.
 Ultimately, this shift in focus will impact the current production price and cost of NASCAR engines.